richardliang/noir-rsa/README.md

 4. Hash email header (in bytes) using sha256
 5. Verifies the RSA signature matches the public key and the hash of the email header

-This repo is under heavy development and should not be used in production.

 ## Installation
 In your Nargo.toml file, add the following dependency:
 ```